digitalocean/marketplace-partners/fabric/README.md

 ## Sample Fabric Configuration

-This repository contains a [working sample Fabric configuration](marketplace_docs/samples/LAMP.zip) that configures, cleans, and powers down an example Droplet (based on the [LAMP One-Click](https://marketplace.digitalocean.com/apps/lamp)).
+The `LAMP.zip` file in this directory contains a [working sample Fabric configuration](LAMP.zip) that configures, cleans, and powers down an example Droplet (based on the [LAMP One-Click](https://marketplace.digitalocean.com/apps/lamp)).
 Running this example project leaves you with a LAMP-based build Droplet that is ready for you to snapshot.

->  :warning: The [sample configuration](samples/LAMP.zip) uses Fabric 1.x.
+>  :warning: The sample configuration uses Fabric 1.x.
 Fabric 1.x syntax is incompatible with Fabric 2.x, so you'll need to install [Fabric 1.x](http://www.fabfile.org/installing-1.x.html) explicitly.
 Fabrix 1.x is also incompatible with Python 3+, so you'll need to use [`Fabric3`](https://pypi.org/project/Fabric3/) to run Fabric 1.x with Python 3+.

 The fabfile in this sample configuration comes with some variables and functions that may be useful: